-- the smb protocol (server message block) for Windows operating systems, or - the TCP/IP protocol family (Transmission Control Protocol/Internet Protocol) and with support from the NFS (Network File System).
+- the smb protocol (Server Message Block) for Windows operating systems, or - the TCP/IP protocol family (Transmission Control Protocol/Internet Protocol) and with support from the NFS (Network File System).
+The TNC also supports the NFS V3 protocol, which permits higher data transfer rates.